nidafirdaws/ds-lifecycle-recipe-complexity-vs-quality/README.md

 <iframe
   src="assets/steps-distribution.html"
-  width="800"
+  width="400"
   height="1200"
   frameborder="0"
 ></iframe>

 We also investigate the relationship between categories of `rating` and the time it takes to cook a recipe (`minutes`).
-We observed that the Interquartile Range for each rating category is roughly the same.
-We can also observe that 4 and 5 star rating recipes have the most number of `minutes` outliers.
+We observed that the Interquartile Range for each rating category is roughly the same (considering the number of datapoints in each group), and noticed that 4 and 5 star rating recipes have the most number of `minutes` outliers.

 <iframe
   src="assets/cooking-time-by-rating.html"
-  width="800"
+  width="400"
   height="1200"
   frameborder="0"
 ></iframe>